EU small print sheds light on Belarus repression

 The Electromechanical Plant made riot-control equipment, such as street barriers.

-And Synesis made facial-recognition software to help scan video footage to handpick victims.
+And Synesis made facial-recognition software to help scan video footage to pick victims.

 The EU sanctions showed how other public services had been perverted.